sagemath/sage-archive-2023-02-01/README.md

          make doc-pdf

-8. __Optional__: It is highly recommended that you install the optional GAP
+__8. Optional__: It is highly recommended that you install the optional GAP
    database by typing:

          ./sage --optional